DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/task-script.md

     type: task
 ```

-### Script Commands
+#### Script Commands

 Below the `type` key, you'll see the `script` key.
 This is where you'll be doing most of your work in Denizen!
-Under the `script` key is where you write the content of the script - for most script types, the `script` key is where you tell Denizen what to do.
+For a task script, the `script` key is where you write the content of the script - the set of instructions that tell Denizen what to do.
+Other types of scripts use other keys, and you'll learn about them as you continue to work through this guide.

 Let's look at another example script: